AOL

 AOL.com Portal

-Consumer-facing web portal offering news, entertainment, and lifestyle content
+News and content aggregation portal offering lifestyle, entertainment, and finance content